lxc/incus/doc/tutorial/first_steps.md

 1. Depending on the instance type and the storage drivers that you use, there are more configuration options that you can specify.
    For example, you can configure the size of the root disk device for a VM:

-   1. Check the current size of the root disk device of the Ubuntu VM:
+   1. Check the current size of the root disk device of the Debian VM:

       ```{terminal}
-      :input: incus exec ubuntu-vm -- df -h
+      :input: incus exec debian-vm -- df -h

       Filesystem      Size  Used Avail Use% Mounted on
       /dev/root       9.6G  1.4G  8.2G  15% /